-Submission schedule for 2011
+Submission schedule for 2012

-- 1. Bird mortalities: - reported immediately to Alberta Sustainable Resource Development (ASRD) - 2.
-Raw data: - Database files submitted monthly to Dr. St. Clair (U of A) within 5 working days of the end of each month - 3.
-Data summary reports: - Total number of bird contacts/mortalities observed submitted monthly to Alberta Environment (AENV) within 5 working days of the end of each month - 4.
-Pond characteristics - Digital maps of the ponds including tailings discharge points, booms to contain floating bitumen, location of all deterrent systems and the Pond Inventory sampling points for used in monitoring program - Submitted once per year, on or before April 15th (after initial setup). - 5.
-Annual analysis and summary - Industry wide submission of Annual Bird Monitoring Report. - Submitted once per year to AENV, on or before January 15th. - The contents of annual reporting will be developed between operators and regulators (ASRD and AENV).
-Suggested elements of annual report include: - o Be prepared by the independent 3rd party data manager or designate - Provide an analysis and comparison of data at the pond level, site level and the regional level. - o Provide estimates of total mortality and incidents. - o Contain a spatial component, showing where deterrents, survey points etc. are located at each pond. - o Identify ponds in need of greater deterrent effort and provide recommendations for increasing deterrent effort. - o Provide an update on changes to the monitoring program, as per the adaptive management approach. - o Be submitted digitally and in hardcopy.
+- 1. Bird mortalities: - reported immediately to Alberta Sustainable Resource Development (ASRD)Raw data: - Operators using electronic data entry devices and will not have to manually submit these spreadsheets because U of A will have access to them online. - In the light of unforeseen electronic data issues, database files will be submitted to Dr. St. Clair (U of A) within 5 working days of the end of each month - 3.
+Pond characteristics - Digital maps of the ponds including tailings discharge points, booms to contain floating bitumen, location of all deterrent systems and the Pond Inventory sampling points for used in monitoring program - Submitted once per year to U of A, on or before April 15th (after initial setup). - 4.
+Annual analysis and summary - Industry wide submission of Annual Bird Monitoring Report. - Submitted once per year to AENV, on or before February 15th. - The detailed contents of annual reporting will be developed between operators and regulators (ASRD and AEW).
+Suggested elements of annual report include: - Be prepared by the independent 3rd party data manager or designate - Provide an analysis and comparison of data at the pond level, site level and the regional level. - Provide estimates of total mortality and incidents. - Contain a spatial component, showing where deterrents, survey points etc. are located at each pond. - Identify ponds in need of greater deterrent effort and provide recommendations for increasing deterrent effort. - Provide an update on changes to the monitoring program, as per the adaptive management approach. - Be submitted digitally and in hardcopy.